The King of Fighters '99: Critical reception

 There were mixed responses to the home versions.
 German magazine Video Games praised the Neo Geo AES version, giving it a score of 80%.
 There have also been multiple comparisons between the Dreamcast port and the PlayStation port, with the Dreamcast version being regarded as better.
 The use of 3D backgrounds in all versions has been praised.
 A GamePro writer felt that the Neo Geo's quality was not handled well by the PlayStation, resulting in issues with the graphics and long loading times.
 Nevertheless, he found the additional material to be pleasing for series' fans.
 Andrew Seyoon Park of GameSpot found the PlayStation port very good considering the console's limitations.
 Despite this, he complained about the animation and the voices, and found the reduced number of characters from KOF '98 disappointing.
 He felt that the boss Krizalid is very hard to beat.
 HardcoreGaming noted that while the Dreamcast port of the game was superior based on its graphics and loading times, the PlayStation version was still worth playing.
-Both Uvejuegos stated that while the game did not have a major update of its characters, except Kyo Kusanagi's redesign, it still managed to maintain its quality due to its fighting system.
+Uvejuegos stated that while the game did not have a major update of its characters, except Kyo Kusanagi's redesign, it still managed to maintain its quality due to its fighting system.
 The new lead, K', and the final boss, Krizalid, were described as entertaining.
-Gaming Age felt the graphic update was more noticeable than the Uvejuegos did but was critical of Krizalid.
-Gaming Age found him so difficult to defeat they characterized the previous bosses— Rugal Bernstein and Orochi—as easy by comparison.
+Gaming Age felt the graphic update was more noticeable than the Uvejuegos did but was critical of Krizalid as a result of how difficult he is to beat when compared to the famous previous Rugal Bernstein and Orochi.
 GameSpot agreed, feeling that the boss fight removed the entertainment value from the game due to its difficult challenge.
 Greg Orlando reviewed the Dreamcast version of the game for Next Generation, rating it two stars out of five, and stated that "This King of Fighters should consider abdicating the throne."

-The game's Nintendo Switch port received positive responses with critics saying its gameplay and graphics were ahead of their time.
+The emulated Nintendo Switch version has garnered a similar response, with reviewers finding it modern and praising its gameplay.
+Critics said the game's gameplay and graphics were ahead of their time.
 Nintendo Life praised the varied cast and the new gameplay mechanics but did not find it as appealing as its predecessor.
 GameSpew felt the port's mechanics, and multiple options prevented the game from being dated.
 The combat was described as fast enough to appeal to gamers.
 Bonus Stage found the graphics appealing and praised SNK's focus on giving the game a storyline, despite it being an arcade fighting game.
 In retrospect, 1UP.com said that while players were bothered by Kyo and Iori's exclusion from teams, and by the Striker system, K's inclusion was one of SNK's best decisions due to his fighting style.